-The Bank performs sensitivity and scenario analyses for its liquidity stress testing.
+The Bank performs sensitivity and scenario analyses in line with the Capital Requirements Directive (CRD); PRA ILAA rule and PRA Approach to Supervising Liquidity and Funding Risk for its liquidity stress testing.
 The sensitivity analysis assesses the impact of a specific liquidity and funding risk, uncovering the potential risk concentration on a risk factor.
 In addition, the scenario analysis tests the Bank's liquidity and funding resilience to severe but plausible adverse conditions that result as a consequence of the deterioration of a combination of risk factors.